DataFire/Integrations/integrations/generated/azure_advisor/README.md

 ### RecommendationProperties
 * RecommendationProperties `object`: The properties of the recommendation.
-  * category `string` (values: HighAvailability, Security, Performance, Cost): The category of the recommendation.
+  * category `string` (values: HighAvailability, Security, Performance, Cost, OperationalExcellence): The category of the recommendation.
+  * extendedProperties `object`: Extended properties
   * impact `string` (values: High, Medium, Low): The business impact of the recommendation.
   * impactedField `string`: The resource type identified by Advisor.
   * impactedValue `string`: The resource identified by Advisor.